Takmg/static-pages-downloader/README.md

 2. Rewrite settings.yml

-    * DownloadUri ...
+    * download_uri ...
 Specify the URL to download.
     * ignore_list ...
 Specify a URL that is not saved locally.
     * save_path   ...
 Save destination directory name.
     * search_depth ...
 Specify the depth to search.